Syrina-Akai/Syrina-Akai/README.md

 ### Hi there 👋
+👩‍💻 I'm Syrine, an AI student at USTHB.
+I'm passionate about coding and solving puzzles.

+🧩 Whether it's writing code or tackling challenging problems, I love to dive in and find solutions.

+🚀 Feel free to check out my GitHub profile to see some of my projects and contributions.

 <!--
 **Syrina-Akai/Syrina-Akai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.